errendir/react-finite/README.md

 ## ReactFinite

 React finite is a simple React component leveraging the power of the IntersectionObserver API to reduce the number of the DOM elements your React app renders.
+You can find an example [here](https://errendir.github.io/react-finite/).

 Usage:
 ```